 “That’s right, you know what I’m talking about,” Randy said.
 “All work and no play makes life boring as shit, and I don’t want to see you turn into a bore.”

-“Just because I have a regular job and I’m going to school doesn’t mean I don’t know how to have a good time,” Jason insisted.
+“Just because I have a regular job and I’m going to school doesn’t mean I don’t know how to have a good time,” Jason countered.

 “Yeah, but now you save all your fun for Christine,”